Support after the 2015 Earthquakes

 Aesthetically the building wasn’t great, it was concrete and stonewalls, and could do with painting; The boy’s section has one toilet and a section of urinals, which I was told was not big enough for the amount of students at the school so this may be extended.
-The girls section was the same size as the boys, with one toilet and also a section of urinals, which after we spoke, which when we spoke said was unnecessary for the girls and maybe this could be changed to more toilets.
+The girls section was the same size as the boys, with one toilet and also a section of urinals, which he said was unnecessary for the girls and maybe this could be changed to more toilets.

 Note, following the destruction of many schools in the 2015 earthquake, school toilets were not prioritised.
 The government is now providing toilets in schools – slowly!, but the toilets remain very basic, have limited water supply and are not easy to keep clean. certainly not what we would expect from a western toilet!